IsacKun220/com1001/FAQ.md

    at using Google to find answers to programming questions, watch this video – "[Art of Googling as a Programmer](https://www.youtube.com/watch?v=JIV7wuihew8)" – for some tips.
-   It's Windows and Python-centric, but the principles apply to any programming language on any platform – and pretty much anything technical.
+   It's Python-centric, but the principles apply to any programming language on any platform – and pretty much anything technical.

 **If the above all fails, you can ask a question.** See the next section on how to go about doing this.